 Above cost includes Kōnan University tuition and housing fees, all meals, books, ground transportation, excursions, health insurance, UHM Study Abroad and other fees.

-Roundtrip airfare between Honolulu and Ōsaka is not included; students have the option of taking the flight arranged by Third Eye Travel or making their own travel arrangements and arrive at Kansai International Airport on the designated arrival date and time.
+Roundtrip airfare between Honolulu and Ōsaka is not included; students have the option of taking the flight arranged by Third Eye Travel or making their own travel arrangements and arrive at Kansai International Airport (KIX) on the designated arrival date and time.

-FOR UHM STUDENTS ONLY: In order to receive financial aid, please ensure that either: a) you are receiving financial aid during the current semester, or b) that you complete the Financial Aid application during the current semester for the next academic year. www.hawaii.edu/fas
+UHM STUDENTS ONLY: In order to receive financial aid, please ensure that either: a) you are receiving financial aid during the current semester, or b) that you complete the Financial Aid application during the current semester for the next academic year. www.hawaii.edu/fas

 NON-UHM STUDENTS (those attending other colleges and universities during the regular school year) must apply for financial aid at their home institutions.